TheQuantScientist/LiteFormer/README.md

 ## Getting Started

 Follow the instructions in the subsequent sections to set up your environment, train the model with your dataset, and evaluate its performance on stock price forecasting tasks.
-This model has been tested on various datasets, including prominent technology companies, demonstrating its capability to accurately capture market trends and fluctuations.
+This model has been tested on various datasets of prominent technology companies, demonstrating its capability to accurately capture market trends and shocks, surpassing RNNs-based models.